BERGAMOT (Citrus bergamia)

 BUDDHA’S HAND (Citrus medica ‘Fingered Citron’)

 The most unusual citrus ever!
-Produces mutant fruit that have long finger shaped segments that resemble a hand.
-The fruit has a very strong perfume.
-There is no flesh with the entire fruit being rind.
-The rind is often used to make candied peel.
-Amaze your friends and plant one today; it will be the talking point of your whole street when it fruits.
+Produces mutant fruit that has long finger shaped segments that resemble a hand.
+The fruit and leaves have a very strong perfume.
+There is no flesh, most of the fruit being rind, that is often used to make candied peel.
+Amaze your friends and plant one today, it will be the talking point of your whole street when it fruits.

 CHINOTTO (Citrus myrtifolia)